phpearth/conduct/conduct.md

 * Be professional.
 Aim for good quality in questions and discussions.
 For sharing code use [nopaste service](https://php.earth/doc/interop/nopaste).
 * Publish only PHP and web-centric development related topics.
-* Job offers have to be web development, php related.
+* Job offers have to be web development / php related.
 * Don't share personal data.

 ## The full version